tldr-pages/tldr/pages/common/dotnet.md

 # dotnet

-> .NET Command Line Tools
+> Cross Platform .NET Command Line Tools for .NET Core

 - Initialize a new .NET project: